 Planning Services are delivered by qualified Microsoft partners or Microsoft Services.
 You can search for Planning Services providers on the Software Assurance Planning Services Providers site.
 Your Microsoft reseller or Account Manager can also help you locate qualified consultants to suit your planning needs.

 Do the Planning Services include deployment of software?

 Planning Services offer structured consulting engagements provided by qualified partners or Microsoft Services to help develop a deployment plan; the actual deployment of the software or services is not included.

 How do I convert Training Vouchers to a Planning Services voucher?

 Your Software Assurance manager can increase the number of available Planning Services days by converting unused Training Voucher days in the Volume Licensing Service Center.
-See step-by-step instructions in the Software Assurance Quick Start Guide.
+See step-by-step instructions in the Software Assurance Quick Start Guide (PDF, 330 KB).

-You can learn more about TechNet services and subscriptions by visiting the TechNet website.
-For questions about TechNet please visit TechNet Subscriptions Worldwide for the customer service center in your region.
+You can learn more about TechNet services by visiting the TechNet website.

 Who gets to use Software Assurance Training Vouchers?

 Anyone in your organization can benefit from Training Vouchers based on eligible training requirements.
 The number of training days available varies by licensing program and the number of qualifying licenses that you have with Software Assurance.
 For details, refer to the Microsoft Product List for Volume Licensing.

 If you’re considering purchasing Software Assurance, you can estimate your Software Assurance Training Voucher benefits by using Microsoft License Advisor.
 This online tool asks about your product decisions, deployment situation, and whether you want Software Assurance and then recommends “best fit” purchase option(s) indicating your estimated Software Assurance benefits.